-Conceptual model is a descriptive and/or schematic hydrological, hydrogeological and ecological representation of the site showing the stores, flows and uses of water, which illustrates the geological formations, water resources and water-dependent assets.
-It provides the basis for developing water and salt balances and inferring water-related ecological responses to changes in hydrology, hydrogeology and water quality.
+Conceptual models are descriptive and/or schematic hydrological, hydrogeological and ecological representations of site showing the stores, flows and uses of water, which illustrate the geological formations, water resources and water-dependent assets.
+They provide the basis for developing water and salt balances and inferring water-related ecological responses to changes in hydrology, hydrogeology and water quality.

-Cumulative impact is defined as the total impact of a CSG and/or large coal mining development on water resources when all past, present and/or reasonably foreseeable actions that are likely to impact on water resources are considered.
+Cumulative impact is defined as the total impact of a CSG and/or large coal mining development on water resources when all past, present and reasonably foreseeable actions that are likely to impact on water resources are considered.